Last Updated on

 There are three common types of transmission cooler you can find although the designs can be different depending on the manufacturer.
-The three type of cooler are the tube-and-fin coolers, the plate-and-fin coolers, and the stacked-plate coolers.
-You will find the aluminum made coolers as the most automatic transmission cooler that can dissipate heat faster and with better efficiency.
-However, the effectiveness and durability do vary from one to another.
-There are some transmission coolers that come with the inbuilt fans for a better cooling power.
+The three types of cooler are the tube-and-fin coolers, the plate-and-fin coolers, and the stacked-plate coolers.
+You will find the aluminum-made coolers as the most automatic transmission cooler that can dissipate heat faster and with better efficiency.
+However, effectiveness and durability do vary from one to another.
+Some transmission coolers come with the inbuilt fans for better cooling power.

 Tube and Fin Coolers

 These are the basic type of coolers, having a distinguish tube weaving throughout the cooler and the surrounding turbulators.
 The tube is there to transfer the transmission fluid around when the heat is absorbed by the fins attached outside.
 Though the tube and fin type coolers are considered as the least efficient coolers.

 - Not recommended for the overdrive transmission

 These coolers have distinguished parallel plates capable of running horizontally.
 Regarding the looks, it is similar to a mini radiator.
 This transmission cooler works more efficiently than the previously mentioned tube-and-fin type.
 The reason for this being the bigger surface area that has scope for extra fluid to get in touch with the cooling surface.
 This works in a way that forces the fluid through every row of those little plates as a result, the procedure of cooling down fluid works quicker and more efficiently.